-On March 17, people (and buildings and beer) around the world get decked out in green to flaunt their Irish pride and celebrate St. Patrick’s legacy.
-But take a look at the earliest depictions of the famous Catholic missionary and you’ll notice something strange: He’s typically shown wearing blue, not green.
+On March 17, people (and buildings and beer and rivers) around the world get decked out in green to flaunt their Irish pride and celebrate the legacy of St. Patrick.
+But take a look at the earliest depictions of the famous Christian missionary and you’ll notice something strange: He’s typically shown wearing blue, not green.

 Meanwhile, Irish nationalists were looking for ways to separate themselves—politically and chromatically—from the English.
 According to TIME, the color green first appeared on the scene during the Great Irish Rebellion of 1641, when military commander Owen Roe O’Neill brandished a green flag with a harp to represent the Confederation of Kilkenny, which was trying to put an end to Protestant control of the region.
 Then, in the 1790s, the Society of United Irishmen—a revolutionary group advocating for republicanism—donned uniforms that consisted of green shirts, green and white striped pants, and felt hats with green cockades (or rosettes).

 The era also gave rise to patriotic poems and ballads, many of which used the color green—and Ireland’s rich natural landscapes—as an emblem of Irish pride and resilience.
 In the popular ballad “The Wearing of the Green,” for example, the lyrics state that “You may pull the shamrock from your hat and cast it on the sod / But ’twill take root and flourish there, though underfoot ’tis trod.”
 In 1795, co-founder of the Society of United Irishmen William Drennen first referred to Ireland as “the Emerald Isle” in his poem “When Erin First Rose,” writing “Let no feeling of vengeance presume to defile / The cause of, or men of, the Emerald Isle.”